RIEI/printerStats/README.md

 8) Run the daemon from /folder/you/put/daemon/getstatsd.py
 9) View the results at http://printershost/printers/index.php

-Graph data limiting is configurable in the daemon config.ini
+Graph data limiting is configurable in the daemon config.ini, wouldnt recommend more than 100 data points, it just looks bad.